Greenland

 Constable Point

 Tourism is starting in Eastern Greenland.
 It hardly seems like a possible future.
-It is incongruous to think of hordes of tourists, gift shops and cruise ships in such a remote place.
+It is incongruous to think of hordes of tourists, gift shops, and cruise ships in such a remote place.
 It could happen.
-It happened in other places.
-Take Iceland for example.
-Once hardly anyone went there for a vacation.
-Now it’s definitely on the destination map.
-I wonder will Greenland end up on the destination map too?
+It has happened in other places.
+Take Iceland, for example.
+Once, hardly anyone went there for a vacation.
+Now, it’s definitely on the destination map.
+I wonder, will Greenland end up on the destination map too?
 Is that what will happen here?
-I guess it is already happening in a small way – we are here, and we are tourists.
+I guess it is already happening in a small way - we are here, and we are tourists.

 The airplane that brought us landed at an unpaved airstrip created in the 1980s to allow for oil exploration.
-There were about 20 tourists and 5000 mosquitoes waiting for our arrival.
-We were swapping places with these tourists.
-They were heading back to modern life, we were heading away.
-Into the wilderness.
-Icebergs, a 100-year-old wooden ship and the wild.
+About 20 tourists and perhaps 5,000 mosquitoes awaited our arrival.
+We were swapping places with these tourists: they were heading back to modern life; we were heading away, into the wilderness - icebergs, a 100-year-old wooden ship, and the wild.

 Ittoqqortoormiit

-We stopped at the only village, the next town is 800km away.
-The place was like a ghost town, there were a few children, some barking dogs, and a couple of men drove by on four-wheel dirt bikes.
-Nothing to see, nothing.
-On the ship that was to be our home for 8 days we climbed into our bunks to sleep while the crew sailed us into the Scoresby Sound.
+We stopped at the only village; the next town is 800km away.
+The place resembled a ghost town: there were a few children, some barking dogs, and a couple of men drove by on four-wheel dirt bikes.
+There was nothing to see, really nothing.
+On the ship that was to be our home for 8 days, we climbed into our bunks to sleep while the crew sailed us into Scoresby Sound.

 Scoresby Sound